tanij/duckuments/docs/atoms_16_driving_olympics/10_motivation/35_embodied_tasks.md

 The Duckietown platform uses the ROS middleware, so it is easy to run the computation off-board.
 For example, during the development, students usually edit code and run it directly on their laptops.

-We are considering three alternatives regarding the computation available for the trials.
-Each of the following will be its own "specialty":

-TODO: JZ: the status i remember is that there is only the purist option?

-1. The "purist" option: the only computation available is the Raspberry PI 3 processor on board.
+For the competition we will the "purist" computational substrate option: the only computation available is the Raspberry PI 3 processor on board.
 The baseline solutions we provide using conventional methods run in real time using the Raspberry PI processor only.
-2. The "small-GPU-on-board" option: we have successfully used the Movidius "Neural Compute Stick".
-This stick is optimized for performing parallel matrix multiplications necessary for forward passes of a neural network.
-It is also comes with an API for deploying pre-trained networks.
-At present, the Caffe and TensorFlow frameworks are actively supported, with planned support for PyTorch.
-Additionally, new software, such as ONYX, has been developed to convert networks from other frameworks.
-3. The "remote GPU" option: the computation happens off-board, either on a local server, or remotely on the cloud.

-## Performance metrics
+## Performance metrics {#performance_metrics}

 Measuring performance in robotics is less clear cut and more multidimensional than traditionally encountered in machine learning settings.
 To nevertheless achieve reliable performance estimates, we define $N$ to be the number of experiments.
 Let $\objective$ denote our objective or cost function to optimize which we report for every experiment.